 Parks Naturalists and Green Street Stewards adopt a park, or stormwater facility (bioswale) in the watershed and perform cleanup or restoration work on a monthly basis for the year.
 See below for more information; fill out our Volunteer Application to apply!

 Parks Naturalists are our eyes on the parks and help us understand park usage patterns by human, wildlife, and plant life.
 These Naturalists adopt a park or natural area near Johnson Creek, and are given special permission to access the area for this work.
 We ask for a commitment of at least 2 hours each month for 12 consecutive months.
-Each cohort begins in January and runs through December.
+Each cohort begins in June and runs through the following June.